-3 Hours A study of the content and methods used for becoming "Acts 1:8" Christians in the context of evangelical missions.
-Particular emphasis is placed on the communicating the truth of the gospel and religiously pluralistic culture and in terms of multicultural understandings, missiological strategies, and evangelistic approaches.
-A significant portion of the course is devoted to sharing the Christian message in either national or international contexts.
+A study of the content and methods used for becoming "Acts 1:8" Christians in the context of evangelical missions.
+Particular emphasis is placed on the communicating the truth of the gospel and religiously pluralistic culture and in terms of multicultural understandings, missiological strategies, message in either national or international contexts.
 (Prerequisite: CHR 101 or CHR 102.)